 Magic Johnson and Larry Bird were the alpha dogs who were in the NBA Finals each year, not Jordan.

 This scenario set-up another career altering juncture for Jordan.

 Unfortunately for many players they would rather be the “man” than to compete for titles.
-They would rather get buckets and all-star game appearances than to be a champion.
+They would rather get buckets and maybe a few all-star game appearances than to be a champion.

 By the time they prioritize winning it is too late into their career and they are far past their prime.